-Colostrum is the milk that mammals produce right before giving birth.
-It’s important for newborns to consume colostrum because the substance is packed with the mother’s antibodies, insulin-like growth factors, enzymes, fat and other vital nutrients that don’t exist in regular milk.
+Colostrum (also known as “first milk”) is the milk that mammals produce right before giving birth.
+It’s important for newborns to consume colostrum because the substance is packed with the mother’s antibodies, insulin-like growth factors, bioactive enzymes, fat and other vital nutrients that don’t exist in regular milk.

 In other words, colostrum acts like an immunization for newborns.

 What I wasn’t aware of until recently is the fact that colostrum is also available as a dietary supplement (albeit from cows and not humans), and that there are purported benefits associated with bovine colostrum supplementation, even among adults.

 As a result, I decided to dig into the scientific research on the subject and test the high-quality bovine colostrum supplements made by Equip and Sovereign Laboratories.

 Why Colostrum Is Important for Newborns

 Colostrum has so many scientifically-proven health benefits that doctors even give it to babies who are born prematurely and unable to nurse.

 When our son Lucas was born nine weeks before his due date, my wife used a pump to extract colostrum, which our doctors fed to him via a stomach tube.

 In addition to the antibodies and immunoglobulins in colostrum, it also serves as a vital source of protein, carbohydrates (lactose), fat and fluids for newborns.

 In case you’re wondering, 100 ml of human colostrum has approximately 59 calories from 5.3 grams of carbs (lactose), 3.7 grams of protein, and 2.9 grams of fat.